Mafia Wars: Gameplay

-Mafia Wars is set with a choice of playing in New York City or Chicago with the option for players to travel to other locations, such as London, South Africa, and Mexico.
+Mafia Wars is set with a choice of playing in New York City or Chicago with the option for players to travel to other locations including London, South Africa, and Mexico.
 Other locations were formerly available.

-The game revolved around fighting and robbing other players, doing jobs, missions, and operations to earn cash, building parts, weapons, attack and defence fighting skills, and experience, to establish and advance one's criminal empire.
+The game revolved around fighting and robbing other players, doing jobs, and performing missions and operations to earn cash, building parts, weapons, attack and defense fighting skills, and experience, to establish and advance one's criminal empire.
 Players created mafias by recruiting other players or winning or buying artificial members (Hired Guns).
 Other players could be added to one's mafia through Facebook.

 Gameplay was limited by three measurements: Energy, used for completing jobs, as well as Stamina and Health, which were used for fighting or robbing other players.
-The first two meters slowly recharged over time or filled up when experience was gained from levelling up.
+The first two meters slowly recharged over time or filled up when experience was gained from leveling up.
 Fighting other players sometimes resulted in the theft of cash, the "killing" of the player attacked, or random gifts of loot (weapons, building parts, or consumable job supplies).
-Outcomes of an attack or attempt to rob were calculated by a formula that took into account the respective player's fighting skill, the number and quality of five kinds of weapons (weapons, armoury, vehicles, animals and henchmen), and a randomizing factor.
+Outcomes of an attack or attempt to rob were calculated by a formula which took into account the respective player's fighting skill, the number and quality of five kinds of weapons (weapons, armory, vehicles, animals, and henchmen), and a randomizing factor.
 When a player won an attack, they did damage to the victim's Health and suffered a loss of Health to their character.

 Platforms

 Mafia Wars was released as an iOS app on April 8, 2009.
 Mafia Wars was available on Facebook, MySpace, Bebo, Yahoo!, and as a Google Chrome app.

-On Facebook, Mafia Wars had up to 45.5 million monthly accounts created.
+On Facebook, Mafia Wars had as many as 45.5 million monthly accounts created.

 Mafia Wars was renamed Mafia Wars Classic in 2011.
 Mafia Wars Classic was shut down in 2012.

 Mafia Wars Shakedown

 Mafia Wars Shakedown was launched as a stand-alone game, unconnected from the Facebook game, on November 15, 2011.
-This was an iOS exclusive.
+That was an iOS exclusive.
 Mafia Wars Shakedown was shut down on December 30, 2012, and removed from the Apple app store.

 Lawsuit

 The makers of a similar online game, Mob Wars, sued Zynga over their launch of Mafia Wars, accusing Zynga of copyright infringement.
 Zynga made some changes to Mafia Wars so it did not resemble Mob Wars as closely, but Mob Wars creator David Maestri moved forward with his lawsuit.
-In September 2009, Maestri and Zynga settled the case for about $7–9 million — less than the $10 million that Maestri had originally demanded.
+In September 2009, Maestri and Zynga settled the case for about $7–9 million—less than the $10 million which Maestri had originally demanded.